 We were required to temporarily shut-down our facilities in Malaysia and Singapore on March 17, 2020 and April 7, 2020, respectively.
 The Malaysia facility was reopened on April 21, 2020 with approximately 50% of its normal staff and resumed operations with 100% of its employees on May 4, 2020.
 In Singapore, we were able to continue limited shipping and receiving operations during the shutdown and were able to resume manufacturing operations on June 1, 2020.
-Both facilities continue to operate at essentially full capacity.
-However, the ability of management to travel between Singapore and Malaysia continues to be restricted.
+Both facilities continued to operate at essentially full capacity.
+However, the ability of management to travel between Singapore and Malaysia without restriction only commenced in April 2022.